up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-giga-hub-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ## Giga Hub software versions

 The software version <ins>can</ins> be utilized as a provisioning attribute by the OLT, but this is not the case for the Giga Hub, which uses CWMP[^3].
-However, it is recommended to keep somewhat up-to-date with the following listing.
+However, it is recommended to keep somewhat up-to-date with the following listing, but it is not strictly necessary.

 | Firmware Version | External Firmware Version |
 | ---------------- | ------------------------- |